dawoodemran/dawoodemran-cms/README.md

-# Sanity Blogging Content Studio
+# Dawood Emran Website CMS

 Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.